 - 2. If hot shortening is present in the frypot, it must be drained by slowly pulling the drain handle out towards you. - 3.
 Close the drain valve and discard the shortening. - 4.
-Raise lid, remove the racks and carrier from lid, and tilt lid back, so that the lid won't interfere with cleaning.
+Remove the racks and carrier from lid, and tilt lid back, so that the lid won't interfere with cleaning. - 5.
+Fill the frypot to the level indicators with hot water.
+Add 8 to 10 ounces of fryer cleaner (Henny Penny part number 12101) to the water and mix thoroughly.